 The Director's Statement for Emergency Mobile Alert Device Standards defines desired mobile device standards for emergency alerting in New Zealand.

-Download a helpful factsheet explaining the Emergency Mobile Alert system.
-Available in multiple languages.
+Download our factsheet explaining the Emergency Mobile Alert system, available in 24 languages.